-In the Doe-Dawson area of the regional Heritage Field average concentrations are 0.1 per cent but H_2S levels have been recorded at over 0.5 per cent.
-In the Northern Montney Field, the Birch-Nig-Umbach area has a more significant H_2S presence as concentration levels average over one per cent, with some recorded values as high as 2.2 per cent.
-Overall, the volume of sour natural gas continues to decline from 2011 to 2018.
+In the Doe-Dawson area of the regional Heritage Field average H2S concentrations are 0.1 per cent but levels have been recorded at over 0.5 per cent.
+In the Northern Montney Field, the Birch-Nig-Umbach area has a more significant H2S presence as concentration levels average over one per cent, with some recorded values as high as 2.2 per cent.

-Figure 25: Average H2S in the Montney Field
+Figure 26: Average H2S in the Montney Field

-The most active areas in the Montney contain little to no H_2S and are expected to have a minimal effect on future sulphur reserves.
-The trend in Montney dedicated gas plants is dedicated H_2S (acid gas) disposal wells, resulting in no increase in sulphur recovery source.
+The most active areas in the Montney contain little to no H2S and are expected to have a minimal effect on future sulphur reserves.
+The trend in Montney gas plants is dedicated H2S (acid gas) disposal wells, resulting in no increase in sulphur recovery source.